JohatTech/Pishing-Detector/README.md

 # Choosing the best machine learning model
 Our data set is based on 32 features of a phishing pages and 1102 observations, so it is quite a high number of observations for few features, so I decided to use the following algorithms which are excellent for this kind of ratios.

--Random Forest Sorter
+- Random Forest Sorter

--K-Nearest Neighbors Classifier
+- K-Nearest Neighbors Classifier

--Logistic regression
+- Logistic regression

 Evaluation of the performance of the models
 Now, to be able to choose between the three algorithms, use one of the most useful performance metrics in classification problems, confusion matrix and the level of accuracy of the predictions of our models.